Skip to content

 Next.js is the most widely adopted React framework, with the largest community, the best Vercel deployment pipeline, and strong long-term backing from Vercel (the company).
 It has excellent built-in performance primitives: static generation, server-side rendering, image optimisation, and edge deployment.

-Practically: more developers know it, there are more resources, and it's the lowest-risk choice for a site that needs to be maintained long-term.
+Practically: more developers know it, there are more resources, and it's a low-risk, mature framework choice for a site that needs to be maintained long-term.

 What does it cost?